-Neo Vilakazi Presents the new sensational musical
+Neo Vilakazi Presents the sensational New African musical

 Morgan Njobo, Chief Sabelo